DTOcean+ project launched to swell ocean energy systems innovation

 The DTOcean+ consortium has been formed to bring together representatives of all key user and stakeholder groups and developers of Europe’s leading ocean energy sub-systems, devices and arrays.
 Representatives of the 15 partners met in Derio, near Bilbao (Spain) to launch the project from 14 to 16 May 2018 at the kick-off meeting (KoM) organized by Tecnalia, the project leader.
 Mr. Paolo Tacconi, project officer from the Innovation & Network Executive Agency (European Commission) actively participated.

 The first day of the KoM was presented a global overview of the project and contractual aspects.
 The second day, the consortium went through the technical work packages and had three technical sessions.
 A technical visit to the BiMEP open-sea wave energy test facility was organized the last day to learn first-hand of the technical developments and design challenges of one of the partners, Oceantec.

-An integrated set of tools to support the entire technology innovation process of ocean energy systems
+Integrated set of tools to support ocean energy innovation

 Technologies which harness ocean energy are not yet mature enough for widespread use.
 At present they all possess performance, reliability and survivability challenges, which lead to high costs of energy in comparison with other energy sources.
 Such challenges can be overcome with the correct tools and processes to support market growth and technology innovation.

 DTOcean+ will develop and demonstrate a suite of 2nd generation advanced design tools for the selection, development and deployment of ocean energy systems, aligning innovation and development processes with those used in mature engineering sectors:

 - Technology concept selection will be facilitated by a structured innovation design tools,

 - Technology development will be enabled by a stage-gate design tool,

 - Deployment optimization will be implemented by deployment and assessment design tools.

 The integrated tools will be demonstrated in the setting of real world technology deployment projects, with access to these projects being provided by the project’s industrial and commercial partners.
 The project will create a set of digital models which will also provide a common language for the entire ocean energy sector.